Kamenorite/playwright-dom-extractor/SMART-SELECTOR.md

 1. Check for exact matches
 2. Try context-aware partial matching
-3. Apply fuzzy matching algorithms
+3. Apply intelligent word/term matching
 4. Use pattern matching for wildcards
 5. Score and rank potential matches
 6. Return the best match (or throw an error if no good match)